jon-fox/quantum-rag/ui/README.md

 ## Example Queries

-- "forecast vs actual load during summer peak hours"
+* forecast vs actual telemetry generation in May–June 2025 during peak hours (2–7 PM)
-- "energy efficiency trends renewable sources"
+* renewable contribution trends in ERCOT: wind vs solar breakdown May–June 2025
-- "peak demand analysis winter season"
+* ERCOT demand spikes: comparison of base-point and dispatchable generation May–June 2025
-- "solar energy generation patterns"
+* daily solar generation variation and its correlation with average Texas temperature in May–June 2025